jackyzha0/jackyzha0.github.io/content/thoughts/Unrepeatable Miracle of Silicon Valley.md

 [Source: Silicon Valley: An unrepeatable miracle? with *Margaret O’Mara*](https://www.aei.org/economics/silicon-valley-an-unrepeatable-miracle-a-long-read-qa-with-margaret-omara/)

-Podcast Interview with Margaret O’Mara, the author of _[The Code: Silicon Valley and the Remaking of America](https://www.amazon.com/Code-Silicon-Valley-Remaking-America/dp/0399562184)_

 Touches on a lot of similar topics to [*From Counterculture to Cyberculture*](thoughts/From%20Counterculture%20to%20Cyberculture.md)

 What caused the big influx of extraordinary opportunity in Northern California, despite mostly being another sleepy fruit-growing region?
 Mostly the result of the Cold War and the military-industrial complex and the power of Stanford -- these two were not completely separate.